bushlab-ucl/DirectNeuralBiasing/README.md

 The main submodule is `processing`, which includes:

-- `signal_processor`: Main component and global logic.
+- `signal_processor`: Contains the main component and global logic.
 - `filters`: Contains the signal filtering logic.
 - `detectors`: Handles detection algorithms.
 - `triggers`: Manages event triggering based on detections.